-When a student is accepted for graduate study, a faculty advisor is assigned by the department head.
-This advisor (aka, major professor) will work with the student to determine a tentative Plan of Study and to direct the student toward a specific area of specialization.
+When a student is accepted for graduate study, a faculty advisor or graduate committee chair is assigned by the department head.
+This advisor (aka, major professor) will work with the student to determine a tentative Plan of Study and Research Plan.
 Normally, no change of advisor is made unless special circumstances make a change necessary.